info201a-au2022/a1-ireneonionionring1588/instructions.md

 git git commit -m "<A MESSAGE>"  # Make changess git push
 ```
+Git config is used to first configure the installation, a process of telling git who you are so you can commit changes to a repository.
+Git status command gives you information about the current state of the repository.
+Git add command adds files to the staging area, which are the temporary storage before committing.

 5. Use markdown syntax to format document (see Freeman & Ross, 2019, chap.
 4).
-6. Discuss _Data Feminism_ and explain how it provides a viewpoint for critically investigating data visualizations.
+6. Discuss _Data Feminism_ and explain how it provides a viewpoint for critically investigating data visualization
+The book Data Feminism explains standard practices in data science serve to reinforce these existing inequalities and distribution of power, and thus data feminism should work to liberate from that oppressive power.
+When it regards standard practices in data science, it also is talking about data visualization, and how that can impact inequalities in our society today.

 ## Part I: The Command Line
 In Part I, you will practice working with the command line.